 Cranium is the “Game for Your Whole Brain.”
 It was first designed and created by Whit Alexander and Richard Talt in 1998, but it was later developed and produced by game-manufacturing giant Hasbro.
 This board game includes a lot of physical and mental activities.

 The game gives all the players a chance to show off their talents.
 There are four color-coded categories: Creative Cat, Star Performer, Data Head, and Word Worm.
-Each team picks a card from the categories on the board and the goal is to finish all the activities on their chosen category.
-Whoever reaches the “central” space and completes the last goal is the winner.
+Each team picks a card from the categories on the board and aims to finish all the activities on their chosen category.
+Whoever reaches the “central” space and completes the last goal wins.

 Cranium is also a good fit for the elderly since it requires physical and mental actions.
 It can help seniors exercise both their bodies and brains.